Prospect of new wave of tariffs dents European stocks

 The pan-European STOXX 600 was down 0.2 percent by 0720 GMT, while Germany’s DAX, home to large exporters and carmakers, slid 0.6 percent after reports Trump would likely announce new tariffs on about $200 billion on Chinese imports on Monday.

-As the newest blow in an ongoing trade war sapped risk appetite, autos .SXAP tumbled 0.9 percent and miners .SXPP fell 0.6 percent.
+As the newest blow in an ongoing trade war sapped risk appetite, autos tumbled 0.9 percent and miners fell 0.6 percent.

 Several stocks shone, however, after results.